 How historically accurate is the movie The King's Speech?

-Critics have widely praised the editing, cinematography, directing and acting and the movie was able to express the inner life of the main characters by the clever use of lighting and other cinematic techniques.
+Critics have widely praised the editing, cinematography, directing, and acting.
+The movie was able to express the main characters' inner life by the clever use of lighting and other cinematic techniques.
 Colin Firth won an Oscar for his portrayal of George IV/ The King’s Speech was produced by a British company, and it was shot mainly in London.
-Among the supporting cast was Helen Bonham-Carter who played Queen Elizabeth, the wife of the king.
+Among the supporting cast was Helen Bonham-Carter, who played Queen Elizabeth, the wife of the king.
 The movie was nominated for 12 academy awards, and it won four awards, including one for Best Picture.

-Just before the movie began filming the writer, Seidler found Logue's journal from the period and incorporated elements from the journal into the movie.
+Before the movie began filming, the writer, Seidler, found Logue's journal and incorporated elements from the journal into the movie.
 However, despite this, the historical accuracy of the movie has been questioned and even widely criticized.

 The King's Speech takes place mainly in the 1930s at a critical juncture for Britain and its Empire.
 The nation and its various dependencies had still not recovered from the ravages of World War or the Great Depression.
 Internationally, Hitler was in power in Germany, and many feared, correctly, that there would be another World War.
 The rather bleak mood of the time is captured very well by the director.
 At this critical point in its history, the British Royal Family faced its crisis.

-After the death of George V, he was succeeded by his eldest son, who became Edward VII in 1936.
+After George V's death, he was succeeded by his eldest son, who became Edward VII in 1936.
 Edward VII's reign was both brief and controversial.
-Edward wanted to marry a divorced American Wallis Simpson.
+Edward wanted to marry a divorced American, Wallis Simpson.
 Marrying a divorced was unacceptable to many in Britain at this time as the King was also head of the Church of England.
-Divorce at the time was socially unacceptable, and the Anglican Bishops and others denounced the idea of the monarch marrying a divorced woman.
+Divorce was socially unacceptable, and the Anglican Bishops and others denounced the idea of the monarch marrying a divorced woman.

 Unlike in the movie, Churchill did have grave doubts about the ability of George VI to carry out his Royal duties.
 He was not alone in the belief, and many others shared that view in the highest circles of the British government.
 Over time, he did come to accept the younger brother of Edward VII and came to respect him as an able monarch and leader .